Ángeles Flórez Peón: Recognitions

-In October 2016, the Club of 25 paid tribute to Ángeles Flórez, presenting her with an award for "her defense of freedom and democracy," which she received from Diario 16 director Cristina Fallarás.
+In October 2016, the Club of 25 paid tribute to Flórez, presenting her with an award for "her defense of freedom and democracy," which she received from Diario 16 director Cristina Fallarás.
 The feminist association presents these awards annually with the objective of "making women and their problems visible".
 Other recipients included journalist Pepa Bueno and writer Almudena Grandes.

 On 21 October 2017, Flórez received the Pozu Fortuna Award, an honor presented annually by the Pozu Fortuna Forum Association in collaboration with the Mieres city council to "those people, organizations, or entities that have distinguished themselves in the achievement of actions or works that enhance the values of humanity, freedom, solidarity, peace, and defense of human rights."
 The award ceremony took place around the Mieres well, site of one of the largest mass graves in Asturias.